Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/deployment/kind.md

 {"message":"no Route matched with those values"}%
 ```

 This `$PROXY_IP` variable will be used in future guides.
-Please follow our
+Follow our
 [getting started](/kubernetes-ingress-controller/{{page.kong_version}}/guides/getting-started) tutorial to learn more.